Get request information, such as headers, cookies, and so on.

 Use the ApplicationRequest.local property to get access to connection details such as a host name, port, scheme, and so on.

-When handling requests, you can get access to route parameter values using the
+When handling requests, you can get access to path parameter values using the

 call.parameters property.
 For example,